Metalab/oeffimonitor/README.md

 4. Run ```node server/httpd.js```
 5. Open Öffimonitor in a browser of your choice.

+## Debugging

+Öffimonitor by default logs no messages while running.
+It uses https://github.com/visionmedia/debug for logging.
+The DEBUG environment variable is used to enable these based on space or comma-delimited names.
+Here are some examples:
+DEBUG=server:*
+DEBUG=*
+DEBUG=server:httpd server:api

 ## Start from systemd
 (Taken from https://rocketeer.be/articles/deploying-node-js-with-systemd/)